Publisher: Marvelous AQL, Aksys Games

 One other small feature is being able to cook with items you find.
 These are used to heal you which you will use often.
 Always make sure you are stocked on health items or you will never make it through the game.
 Outside of all the fighting, the dialogue is interesting and the Japanese voice acting is fantastic.
 The characters are memorable (I have already purchased a $145 figure of Kongiku) and you will stay hooked.
 With two stories to play through, there’s a lot of content here.

-Vanillaware is known for their unique high-fantasy mixed with ancient Japanese art style and it really shines here.
+Vanillaware is known for its unique high-fantasy mixed with the ancient Japanese art style and it really shines here.
 The game pops to life on the Vita’s OLED screen and just makes your eyes water it looks so crisp.
 The controls are perfect and extremely responsive, honestly, even though this is a port, it’s one of the best Vita games available right now.
 That makes two Vanillaware games on one system.
-If you love 2D games or action hack and slash games this is a must buy.
+If you love 2D games or action hack and slash games this is a must-buy.